microsoft/FLAML/flaml/nlp/README.md

-AutoTransformers is an AutoML library for fine-tuning pre-trained language models based on the transformers library.
+AutoTransformers is an AutoML class for fine-tuning pre-trained language models based on the transformers library.

 An example of using AutoTransformers: